 Park MGM Rooms

 Park MGM rooms are designed to give you a feeling of home, with rooms in either white/green or white/red.
 My room was located on the 16th floor and had the white/red décor.
 You’d think the red would be overpowering, but it felt very homely.
-The room was quite large with a king size bed, and a three-person couch and a leather seat, with a small table; a good place to spend some time with friends after a long day (or night) of seeing what Vegas has to offer.
-I had a good view outside the large window, looking towards the south with front row seats to the T-Mobile arena, the roller coaster, outdoor entertainment center, and the distant mountains.
+The room was quite large, with a king-size bed, a three-person couch, and a leather seat with a small table; it was a good place to spend some time with friends after a long day (or night) of seeing what Vegas had to offer.
+I had a good view outside the large window, looking towards the south with front-row seats to the T-Mobile arena, the roller coaster, the outdoor entertainment center, and the distant mountains.

 The night of our arrival in Las Vegas, we were invited to dinner at Libertine Social gastropub in Mandalay Bay Resort.
-In typical Las Vegas VIP-style, MGM Resorts provided us with a ride in a limousine to the venue, very cool and “baller”.
+In typical Las Vegas VIP-style, MGM Resorts provided us with a ride in a limousine to the venue, which was very cool and “baller.”

-Libertine Social is an amazing place to eat, the décor alone will take many hours to check out, with walls full of posters, guitars, and funky lights.
+Libertine Social is an amazing place to eat; the décor alone will take many hours to check out, with walls full of posters, guitars, and funky lights.
 The chef at Libertine Social is James Beard Award-winner Shawn McClain, who prepares some amazing American bar food with a modern twist.
-For our Trail Trek group, the chef kept sending out one amazing dish after another, it seemed to never end, have a look at the phots below and try not to drool.
+For our Trail Trek group, the chef kept sending out one amazing dish after another; it seemed to never end.
+Have a look at the photos below and try not to drool.

 Michael Jackson One by Cirque du Soleil

-After dinner, we went to the Michael Jackson One show, which is also in Mandalay Bay Resort.
-The show was amazing, with acrobatics “Cirque” is famous for and music by the King of Pop.
+After dinner, we went to the Michael Jackson One Show, which is also in Mandalay Bay Resort.
+The show was amazing, with acrobatics.
+“Cirque” is famous for music by the King of Pop.
 We weren’t allowed to take pictures during the show, which is understandable, but believe me, it was a treat, especially if you are a big fan of Michael Jackson.
-Have a look at the promotional video below, it will make you want to visit Vegas.
+Have a look at the promotional video below; it will make you want to visit Vegas.

-The chef sent out more food than we could eat, it was all amazing.
-For the main course, I had a Broiled Salmon … because getting a salmon at a steakhouse is a normal thing to do 😉.
+The chef sent out more food than we could eat; it was all amazing.
+For the main course, I had a Broiled Salmon … because getting salmon at a steakhouse is a normal thing to do.
 The salmon was great, along with all the appetizers and salads.
 I enjoyed the food, the atmosphere, and the company.